pivotal-nicholas-barron/espresso-bootcamp/README.md

 #####Description:

 Using the links above set up an androidTest directory and add your first test.
+The idea behind having a test that waits to actually see the result.
 Remove the test once it's working.

 ## Task #1: Exploring Espresso API